jondwaite/jondwaite.github.io/content/post/2022-12-20-ip-spaces-in-vmware-cloud-director-10-4-1-tenant-experience.md

 <img loading="lazy" decoding="async" width="800" height="471" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33-800x471.png" alt="" class="wp-image-69062" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33-800x471.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33-300x176.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33-768x452.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33-150x88.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33-250x147.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-33.png 1156w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-We can chose whether this new network will be Routed via our Edge gateway or Isolated, in this example I&#8217;ll just create an Isolated network:<figure class="wp-block-image size-large">
+We can chose whether this new network will be Routed via our Edge gateway or Isolated, in this example I'll just create an Isolated network:<figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="471" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34-800x471.png" alt="" class="wp-image-69063" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34-800x471.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34-300x176.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34-768x452.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34-150x88.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34-250x147.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-34.png 1156w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-In the General step, we give the network a name and network details &#8211; if we select the dropdown arrow next to the Gateway CIDR field we see any accessible private networks available to us and can then chose a pre-allocated prefix network (if available), or ask to request a new one if not:<figure class="wp-block-image size-large">
+In the General step, we give the network a name and network details - if we select the dropdown arrow next to the Gateway CIDR field we see any accessible private networks available to us and can then chose a pre-allocated prefix network (if available), or ask to request a new one if not:<figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="471" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35-800x471.png" alt="" class="wp-image-69064" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35-800x471.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35-300x176.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35-768x452.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35-150x88.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35-250x147.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-35.png 1156w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-As we have no pre-allocated range available (&#8216;None&#8217;) in this example, we&#8217;ll use &#8216;request&#8217;, after a short request phase, we get assigned a new prefix network from our IP Spaces definition and are told what this will be:<figure class="wp-block-image size-large">
+As we have no pre-allocated range available ('None') in this example, we'll use 'request', after a short request phase, we get assigned a new prefix network from our IP Spaces definition and are told what this will be:<figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="471" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37-800x471.png" alt="" class="wp-image-69066" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37-800x471.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37-300x176.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37-768x452.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37-150x88.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37-250x147.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-37.png 1156w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-The rest of the network creation workflow functions as previously using the &#8216;legacy&#8217; network model so there is no need to go through the rest of these steps.
+The rest of the network creation workflow functions as previously using the 'legacy' network model so there is no need to go through the rest of these steps.

 Note that IP Spaces will not permit the same network allocation (IP addresses or prefixes) to be used more than once within an OrgVDC.
 This can potentially break some use-cases.

-For example, as a tenant I may want to allocate a network to do DR testing which shares the same IP address space as my Production server network (although being disconnected from it &#8211; possibly in an isolated network).
+For example, as a tenant I may want to allocate a network to do DR testing which shares the same IP address space as my Production server network (although being disconnected from it - possibly in an isolated network).
 IP Spaces will not currently allow me to define a network for DR which conflicts/overlaps with my production address space.
-I&#8217;m not sure what VMware are intending to be used in this situation, but since VCD 10.4.1 is the first release of this capability I&#8217;m sure we will see consideration of these types of requirements in future revisions.
+I'm not sure what VMware are intending to be used in this situation, but since VCD 10.4.1 is the first release of this capability I'm sure we will see consideration of these types of requirements in future revisions.

 ### IP Spaces Compatibility (as at Dec 2022) {#ipspaces-compat.wp-block-heading}

 While testing out IP Spaces I also noticed incompatibilities with VMware Container Services Extension (CSE) 4.0 for Cloud Director.
-The core of the issue appears to be that CSE doesn&#8217;t know how to request IP address allocations from IP Spaces.
+The core of the issue appears to be that CSE doesn't know how to request IP address allocations from IP Spaces.
 Annoyingly right now this means that any CSE cluster deployment will fail in an IP Spaces environment unless:

 <ul class="wp-block-list">
   <li>
     An IP address has been requested (but not allocated) from an accessible IP Space (private or public)
   </li>
   <li>
-    The obtained IP address is manually specified in the &#8216;Control Plan IP (Optional)&#8217; field when deploying a cluster:
+    The obtained IP address is manually specified in the 'Control Plan IP (Optional)' field when deploying a cluster:
   </li>
 </ul><figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="469" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38-800x469.png" alt="" class="wp-image-69068" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38-800x469.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38-300x176.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38-768x451.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38-150x88.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38-250x147.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-38.png 1154w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-This will allow the CSE cluster to deploy successfully, but attempts to provision new Kubernetes resources that use the LoadBalancer ingress type into the cluster will fail as CSE&#8217;s Cloud Director integration doesn&#8217;t understand how to request additional service IP addresses from IP Spaces.
+This will allow the CSE cluster to deploy successfully, but attempts to provision new Kubernetes resources that use the LoadBalancer ingress type into the cluster will fail as CSE's Cloud Director integration doesn't understand how to request additional service IP addresses from IP Spaces.

 This can probably be worked around by manually specifying ingress addresses for each deployed service, but is not really a graceful tenant experience.
-I&#8217;m sure that the VMware teams involved with CSE and VCD will come up with a way to fix this in subsequent versions.
+I'm sure that the VMware teams involved with CSE and VCD will come up with a way to fix this in subsequent versions.

 ### Summary {#summary.wp-block-heading}